 Looking at FFS enrollment by the administrative categories defined in Table 3 reveals the various roles FFS fills.
 Figure 8 reflects enrollment for individuals who were ever enrolled in FFS, for any duration, throughout 2015.
 Nearly 60% of individuals who interacted with the FFS system were in aid codes that require enrollment in managed care and in the process of transitioning to Medi-Cal's managed care delivery system.
-Another 19% are beneficiaries restricted to pregnancy-related and emergency services.
-Beneficiaries dually eligible for Medi-Cal and Medicare represented just over 10% of the population, and those with a Share-of-Cost (SOC) accounted for less than 1% of all FFS beneficiaries.
+Another 19% are beneficiaries who are not entitled to full scope Medi-Cal state plan benefits.
+Individuals within this group may receive benefits associated with a specific health condition or may be entitled to specific health care services related to an emergency condition, hospital acute care stay, etc. Beneficiaries dually eligible for Medi-Cal and Medicare represented just over 10% of the population, and those with a Share-of-Cost (SOC) accounted for less than 1% of all FFS beneficiaries.
 Finally, individuals entitled to full-scope Medi-Cal, but without Medicare coverage or a SOC obligation, accounted for approximately 10% of individuals enrolled in FFS (Figure 8).